 How did we pick these locations?

 Lastly, we used our own industry knowledge to ensure we're recommending locations that are vetted both by you, the community members, and us, the experts, so that we feel confident the locations included are the best of the best!

 1. Great for short-term employment: Australia

-Australia is a highly desirable gap year destination for travelers worldwide and had the most wishlisted gap year programs here at Go Overseas during 2021.
-Additionally, Australia has the second most gap year programs of any destination, and offers a working holiday visa, giving gappers from the US, UK, and many other countries the ability to legally work and travel for at least a year.
+Australia is a highly desirable gap year destination for travelers worldwide.
+Additionally, Australia has the second most gap year programs of any destination and offers a working holiday visa, giving gappers from the US, UK, and many other countries the ability to legally work and travel for at least a year.

-Many visitors on the working holiday visa find employment in hostels, bars, or on working farms to fund their travels.
+Many visitors on working holiday visas find employment in hostels, bars, or on working farms to fund their travels.
 There is a limit of six months that visa holders are legally allowed to stay with a single employer.
 Due to this, gappers commonly pursue short-term work to fund their off-time traveling throughout the country.
 Due to Australia's size and remote nature, long-term travel here can be expensive, so the opportunity to supplement travel with work makes a gap year in Australia possible for many more travelers.